docker-mailserver/docker-mailserver/README.md

 - connected-networks => Add all connected docker networks (ipv4 only)

 Note: you probably want to [set `POSTFIX_INET_PROTOCOLS=ipv4`](#postfix_inet_protocols) to make it work fine with Docker.

+##### NETWORK_INTERFACE

+In case you network interface differs from 'eth0', e.g. when you are using HostNetworking in Kubernetes, you can set NETWORK_INTERFACE to whatever interface you want.
+This interface will then be used.

+- **empty** => eth0

 ##### VIRUSMAILS_DELETE_DELAY